 Revise Your Application

-So you've drafted your application.
+So, you've drafted your application.
 Now what?
 You will need to revise your application, likely multiple times.
 Successful competitive applications regularly go through several drafts before submission.
 OGFA is here to help you do just that.
 We can offer feedback on your application drafts in person and electronically.
-The revision process involves not only reading your application for clarity, but ensuring that you speak to the mission of the funding organization, show why you are a good fit for the fellowship, and explain why your work matters, even to non-specialists.
-You should always have several people review your documents.
-This can include, for instance, OGFA, the Writing Center, and your major professor.
+The revision process involves not only reading your application for clarity but ensuring that you speak to the mission of the funding organization, show why you are a good fit for the fellowship, and explain why your work matters, even to non-specialists.
+You should always have several sets of eyes review your documents.
+This can include the Office of Graduate Fellowships and Awards, the Writing Center, and your major professor.
 This way your materials are being reviewed by those who can best speak to its overall strength, your writing, and your discipline-specific information.

 Submit Your Application